 With the gift, FoxPointe aims to support the professional development of those entering the cybersecurity field and increase diversity in the computing industry.
-John Roman, president/COO of FoxPointe Solutions, chief information officer of The Bonadio Group, and a 1991 business management RIT alumnus, said that supporting the next generation of cybersecurity experts is of utmost importance.
+John Roman, chief information officer of The Bonadio Group, and a 1991 business management RIT alumnus, said that supporting the next generation of cybersecurity experts is of utmost importance.

 “Right now, the demand for cybersecurity professionals largely outweighs those entering the field, which makes recruitment and education a top priority for firms like FoxPointe,” said Roman, who is also an adjunct instructor of computing security at RIT.
 “Supporting this next generation locally and globally directly aligns with our growth strategy as a company.”

 The scholarships will be granted to select participants of RIT’s Cybersecurity Bootcamp — an immersive 15 or 30-week training course that prepares people from all backgrounds and abilities to enter the cyber workforce.
 Upon completion, participants will be prepared to take on entry-level roles as a cyber technician, cyber incident responder, cyber investigator, or an IT auditor.
 The 30-week part-time bootcamp is intended for companies seeking to upskill their existing workforce to address cybersecurity gaps in their operations.